murkl/arch-os/modules/installer/README.md

 ## auto and none

-Two words shared by the lists in `installer.yaml`. `auto` means this machine works the answer out for itself, `none` means an explicit empty answer. `lib.sh` resolves both before any task runs, so nothing downstream ever tests for either word.
+Two words shared by the lists in `module.yaml`. `auto` means this machine works the answer out for itself, `none` means an explicit empty answer. `module.sh` resolves both before any task runs, so nothing downstream ever tests for either word.

 | On `auto` | Resolves to |
 | --- | --- |